Skip to main content Skip to section navigation

 Protections against malicious activity

 Applications and services on the internet experience frequent attacks, probes, and other malicious traffic.
-Threat actors making malicious requests may aim to exploit vulnerabilities, to compromise infrastructure, or to deny service to legitimate clients of your applications.
+Threat actors making malicious requests may aim to exploit vulnerabilities, to compromise infrastructure, or to deny service to legitimate users.

 Blocking known malicious patterns

-All inbound traffic to the cloud.gov platform are protected by a set of web application firewall (WAF) rules, which can block any traffic that matches known malicious patterns.
-The WAF rules for cloud.gov currently include managed rule sets offered by AWS that offer protection against:
+All inbound traffic to cloud.gov is protected by a comprehensive set of web application firewall (WAF) rules.
+These rules, which include both managed and custom rule sets, block traffic that matches malicious patterns.

 • Cross-site scripting (XSS)